 Dr. Arogyaswami J. Paulraj

-AROGYASWAMI J. PAULRAJ (NAE) is Professor Emeritus in the Information Systems Laboratory at Stanford University.
+AROGYASWAMI J. PAULRAJ (NAE) is a professor emeritus in the Information Systems Laboratory at Stanford University.
 He is a pioneer of MIMO wireless communications, a technology break through that enables improved wireless performance.
 MIMO is now incorporated into all new wireless systems.
 His other research interests include opportunistic scheduling, performance modeling of wireless networks, and exploiting rich multipath wideband channels (e.g., time reversal).
-He is the author of over 400 research papers, two text books and a co-inventor in 52 US patents.
-He has won over a dozen awards in the US, notably the IEEE Alexander Graham Bell Medal, the top award for telecommunications technology pioneers.
+He is the author of over 400 research papers, two text books and a co-inventor in 52 U.S. patents.
+He has won over a dozen awards in the U.S., notably the IEEE Alexander Graham Bell Medal, the top award for telecommunications technology pioneers.
 He is a fellow of seven scientific academies including the Royal Swedish Academy of Engineering Sciences.
 He is a fellow of IEEE and AAAS.

 Dr. Radia Perlman

-RADIA PERLMAN is an Intel Fellow and director of Network and Security Technology in Intel Labs.
-In this role she provides strategic direction for future network, security and trusted platform research.
+RADIA PERLMAN (NAE) is a fellow at EMC Corporation.
+She was previously an Intel fellow and director of network and security technology in Intel Labs.
+In this role she provided strategic direction for future network, security and trusted platform research.
 Perlman is the inventor of many fundamental technology innovations in computer networking, including the spanning tree algorithm, which is at the heart of today's Ethernet; TRILL, an emerging standard for data center interconnection that can replace today's spanning tree Ethernet; scalable and robust link state routing technology; and contributions in strong password protocols, authentication and authorization models, and denial of service protection techniques.
 Perlman has authored two networking textbooks and earned a Ph.D. from MIT in computer science.
 She holds approximately 100 patents in network security and routing technologies.
 Perlman has been recognized with numerous industry awards including an honorary doctorate from KTH Royal Institute of Technology in Sweden, the SIGCOMM lifetime achievement award, and the Usenix Association lifetime achievement award.